 Tour itinerary: what to expect

 The meeting point is at the most northern end of the Takakkaw Falls parking lot.
 The start time is 7am.
-It’s very quiet at that time of day so it is pretty easy to spot the white Parks Canada van with uniformed staff member.
+It’s very quiet at that time of day so it is pretty easy to spot the white Parks Canada van with uniformed staff members.

 After introductions, signing of waivers and a verbal gear check, it’s time to get hiking!